AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks.md

 1. Scroll down and expand ![Expansion selector](../assets/icon-display-expand.png) **[!UICONTROL Related Promotions]**.

-1. Click the type of promotion to associate with the dynamic block:
+1. Click the type of promotion that you want to associate with the dynamic block:

    - **[!UICONTROL Add Cart Price Rules]** (see [Cart Price Rules](https://docs.magento.com/user-guide/marketing/price-rules-cart.html))